 Positive pressure loose fitting headtops or hoods connected to a powered air purifying respirator (PAPR) or a compressed airline hose.
 The amount of positive pressure inside the headtop or hood pushes out the close seal preventing contaminants to enter into the respirator.
 Generally these combinations have a lower assigned protection than a positive pressure tight fitting combination.

 RESP-FIT is not recommending any specific international protocol over another.
-There are a number of international protocols such as ISO 16975-3, INDG-479 (UK), ANSI Z.88.10 (US) and OSHA 1910.134 (US).
-The most commonly used protocol in Australia would be the OSHA 1910.134 (US).
+There are a number of international protocols such as ISO 16975-3, INDG-479 (UK), ANSI Z.88.10 (US) and OSHA 1910.134 Appendix A (US).
+The most commonly used protocol in Australia would be the OSHA 1910.134 Appendix A (US).
 Whatever protocol is selected, the specific requirements of that protocol must be followed which is the responsibility of the competent fit tester to achieve a reliable outcome.

 The time to complete a fit test varies depending on a few different factors.
 Different methodologies and protocols have different requirements which vary the time required to complete the test.
 The is the time to perform the test but additional time require before the test and after the test.
 This may include (depending on the methodology)